VictorRicarteSilva/VictorRicarteSilva/README.md

 ## Hello World, I am Victor Ricarte Silva 👋

-- 🔭 I’m currently working on C/C++, C# and Java for back-end;
+- 🔭 I’m currently working on C# for back-end;
 - 🌱 I’m learning C/C++, C# and Java and trying to learn Unity at the moment;
 - 👯 I’m willing to collaborate on open source games or related things;
-- 🤔 I’m looking for a job 😅;
+- 🤔 I’m Working by trainee at TechOne;
 - 💬 Ask me about how to get willpower out of thin air;
 - 📫 How to reach me: Send me an email victorricarte155@gmail.com;
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love languages like java, C++ and I think python is ugly;
+- ⚡ Fun fact: I love languages like java, C# and I think python is ugly;

 ##
 ### My Stats